muschellij2/cluster_rstudio/README.md

 I'm going to talk about a bunch of random stuff before talking about how to use RStudio and JHPCE.

+# Terminology

+When I say "local" - I mean on your computer.
+Like your computer hard drive.
+Like the thing you walk around in your back pack.
+When I say cluster or server, it's a computer flying high somewhere in the cloud.
+I think it's a cumulonimbus cloud, but who knows.
+I may say non-local, and that likely means the cloud, it can also be referring to things shipped in, like non-local dairy.

 # Bash Setup

 Stop typing a bunch of stuff just to start work.
 It's slow, you make mistakes.
 Use shortcuts.
 Your time is valuable.
 Also, if I see you typing this over 2 times when we're working together I'm going to walk away.
 It's for both of our sake.